dsmcdermott/rly/README.md

 assuming that a given lexer implements certain interfaces, and lexers being usable without any parser at all.

+For more information, the online documentation for the package can be read [here].

 ## Parsers

 The parsers built by this package (specifically, the crate `parse`) are normal [LR